Horseback Riding in Botswana

-Horseback safaris are entirely safe.
-They take place in a completely controlled environment and the guides are knowledgeable and well-informed about the area.
-There are big differences between horse riding as a morning or afternoon activity, and a multi-day ride where travellers spend nights in fly-camps, or simply under the stars beside a campfire.
+Horseback safaris in Botswana are entirely safe.
+They take place in a completely controlled environment, and the guides are knowledgeable and well-informed about the area.
+There are significant differences between horse riding as a morning or afternoon activity and a multi-day ride where travelers spend nights in fly-camps or simply under the stars beside a campfire.

-The multi-day horseback safari requires riding skills, but more importantly, the physical stamina to ride for six to eight hours a day.
+The multi-day horseback safari requires riding skills and, more importantly, the physical stamina to ride for six to eight hours daily.
 Guests must be very comfortable on horseback and be able to handle their horses.

-The shorter half day riding requires less skill and this happens at a slower pace.
-The horses or ponies are carefully paired with each rider and novices are well looked after.
+The shorter half-day riding requires less skill, which happens at a slower pace.
+The horses or ponies are carefully paired with each rider, and novices are well looked after.
 If you’re after the perfect horseback safari, booking the right accommodation in Botswana is crucial.
 Different lodges operate in vastly different areas.